Siniša Gogić: Club

 He stayed at Olympiacos for 4 years, during which Olympiacos dominated the domestic league.
 Those four years Olympiacos became champions in Greece (1997–2000).
 1998/99, was the greatest season for Olympiacos as the club won the Double and for first time reached the quarter finals of the UEFA Champions League.
 Gogic was considered one of the best Olympiacos players in the club's greatest achievement, in both Greek and European competitions.
 His nickname among the fans was "Pappous", which means "grandpa", because it was not until late in his career that he met with club success on a greater level.

 In the first match against FC Porto, when Olympiacos was losing 2–0 away, he played for the last five minutes and he equalized by scoring Olympiacos' second goal.
 He scored several other goals in the Group stage and Olympiacos then faced Juventus in the quarter finals.
 After a 2–1 away defeat in Stadio delle Alpi, the result was giving enough chances for Olympiacos to qualify.
 Gogic played during the whole match in the second leg, in Olympic Stadium (Athens) and during the first 15 minutes he scored a goal for Olympiacos.
 The result, which would have given Olympiacos a place in the semi-finals for first time, remained unchanged until the 85th minute, when Antonio Conte equalized for Juventus and Olympiacos was eliminated.

 One year later, Gogic left Olympiacos and returned to Cyprus, where he joined his favourite team APOEL again.
 In 2001–02 he helped his team once more to win the championship by scoring 16 goals in 26 appearances.

 In 2002–2003, following financial differences with APOEL, he played for six months for Olympiakos Nicosia, where he ended his career.

+International

+On the national level, Gogić made his debut for Cyprus in a September European Championship qualification match against Spain and earned a total of 37 caps, scoring 8 goals.
+His final international was also a qualification match, for the 2000 Euros in October 1999, against Austria.